 This cookie dough needs to chill.

 Chill the cookie dough inside the loaf pan in the refrigerator or freezer.
 Once chilled, remove from the loaf pan using the parchment paper overhang on the sides.
 Slice the “loaf” in half lengthwise, then slice each into 1/2 inch thick cookies.
 Thicker cookies = softer cookies. 🙂

-Another option to spruce up your layered cookies: a dip in melted chocolate!
+As these chocolate ginger cookies will tell you… a chocolate dip is the best finishing touch.
 You need melted chocolate for the chocolate cookie dough layer, so save a little extra for dipping the baked cookies.
 See my recipe note for instructions.

 Aren’t these 3 layered butter cookies gorgeous?!
 And couldn’t be easier to shape.